Coat of arms of Malta: Emblem between 1975 and 1988

-This emblem was adopted on the 11 July 1975, seven months after Malta became a republic.
-It showed a coastal scene with the rising sun, a traditional Maltese boat, a shovel and a pitchfork, and an Opuntia.
-All of these symbols are somewhat connected to Malta.
+The emblem was adopted on the 11 July 1975, seven months after Malta became a republic.
+It displayed an illustration of a coastal scene with a rising sun, a traditional Maltese boat, a shovel and a pitchfork, and an Opuntia.
 Underneath the image the then-new name of the state Repubblika ta' Malta (Republic of Malta) was written.

-The Maltese Prime Minister, Dom Mintoff, had wanted to change the 1964 coat of arms since he mistook the mural crown as representing royalty and therefore had no place on republican Malta's coat of arms.
+The Maltese Prime Minister, Dom Mintoff, wanted to change the 1964 coat of arms as he mistook the mural crown as representing royalty and therefore believed the symbol had no place on the new republican Malta's coat of arms.
 Mintoff chose a class of art students taught by Esprit Barthet to create a design to be used on the covers of passports, and a design by Edward Abela was chosen.
 A final design was agreed upon and the new passports were printed and the design was officially adopted as the emblem of Malta.

-The emblem was controversial since it was not heraldic, and it was replaced by the current coat of arms soon after the Nationalists won the 1987 election.
-It was proposed that the 1964 coat of arms be readopted, but eventually a simplified version of it was chosen.
+The emblem was controversial as it was inspired by socialist principles and accordingly non-heraldic, it was replaced by the current coat of arms soon after the Nationalists won the 1987 election.
+The new government proposed that the 1964 coat of arms be readopted, but following contention a simplified version was chosen.
 The new coat of arms was designed by Adrian Strickland, who prepared preliminary sketches, and Robert Calì, who finished the design.